-This is a lecture from a ‘hero’ of mine that I highly recommend listening to for those in search of truth and honesty in art and beyond.
+This is a lecture from someone I hold in high regard and recommend listening to for those in search of truth and honesty in art and beyond.

 I like film.
-So much so that I’d say, after music, the audio-visual medium has been the next most influential medium on my personal and artistic life.
+So much so that I’d say, after music, the audio-visual medium is probably the next most important art form in my life.

-I believe due to it’s form and multi-media nature it has the ability to convey certain themes and ideas with a clarity and directness that music and the visual arts by nature can not.
+I believe due to it’s unique form and multi-media nature it has the ability to convey certain themes and ideas with a clarity and directness that music and the visual arts by nature can not (but also, vice-versa).

 My other film fascination is with against-the-mould L.A. screenwriter Charlie Kaufman, penman of films such as Eternal Sunshine of a Spotless Mind, Being John Malkovich, Adaption as well as writer and director of my (tied) favourite film Synecdoche, New York.